ricketytoc/tp/docs/DeveloperGuide.md

 1. User requests to import the data file from a specified file path.
 1. EmployeeManager reads the data file from the specified file path.
-1. EmployeeManager shows the updated list of employees imported from the data file.
+1. EmployeeManager shows the updated list of employees imported from the data file.<br>
    Use case ends.

 **Extensions**